Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PagePROPERTIES OF MATTER DEFINITIONMatter is anything that has weight and takes up space.
+Download as PDF Download PDF View as Separate PagePROPERTIES OF MATTER DEFINITIONMatter is anything that has weight and takes up space.
 Everything you can see and touch is made up of matter.
 Matter exists in three main forms: solids, liquids, and gases.
 It also has properties that we can describe through density, solubility, conductivity, magnetism, etc.

 To better understand the properties of matter…